RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - There are **three types of secondary workers**: spot VMs, standard preemptible VMs, and non-preemptible VMs.
 - If you specify secondary workers for your cluster, they must be the **same type**.
 The **default Dataproc secondary worker type** is the **standard preemptible VM**.
 - Dataproc manages **secondary workers** using **Managed Instance Groups** (MIGs), which create VMs **asynchronously** as soon as they can be provisioned.
+- For best results, the number of preemptible workers in your cluster should be **less than 50%** of the total number of all workers (primary plus all secondary workers) in your cluster.

 - Cloud Dataproc clusters consist of **two types** of nodes: master nodes and worker nodes